sanjaysah101/humanize-ai/CONTRIBUTING.md

 #### 1. **Fork the Repository**

-Click the fork button in the top right to clone the [Humanize-AI](https://github.com/sanjaysah101/humanize-ai/fork)
+Click the fork button in the top right to fork the [Humanize-AI](https://github.com/sanjaysah101/humanize-ai/fork)

 #### 2. **Clone the Repository**